scar1377/be-nc-news-sza/README.md

 ### **Connecting to different PostgreSQL databases**

-In order to use `node-postgres` to connect to different databases, we need to multiple .env files.
-Duplicate the `.env-example` and rename them to `.env.test` and `.env.development`.
+In order to use `node-postgres` to connect to different databases, we need to duplicate the .env file twice.
+Duplicate the `.env-example` once and rename it to `.env.test` and duplicate the original file again and rename it `.env.development`.

 in `.env.development` please insert